 4) Louvre Museum

-The Louvre Museum is open every day except on Tuesdays, from 9 am to 6 pm.
-On Wednesdays and Fridays, the museum closes at 9:45 pm.
+Schedule: Every day – except on Tuesdays – from 9 AM to 6 PM.
+On Wednesdays and Fridays, the museum closes at 9:45 PM.

 Access: Metro Palais Royal – Musée du Louvre (lines 1 and 7)